Tips For Overcoming Insecurity And How To Deal With Doubt

 • Social Insecurity: Doubting your ability to succeed in social situations can lead to worry about appearing awkward, not understanding jokes or conversations, or saying something inappropriate.
 Over time, this insecurity can build on itself and make it tough to engage with others in meaningful ways.

-How does insecurity affect your relationships?
+How does insecurity and anxiety affect your relationships?

 Insecurity can put a strain on relationships, romantic or otherwise.
 Someone who is insecure in the strength of their romantic relationship may become controlling or jealous.
 Relationship insecurity can present as one partner being unwilling to make themselves vulnerable, trust others to stay faithful, or follow through on their promises.